blackmann/mangobase/website/guide/hooks.md

 ### App level hooks

 Here's an implementation for `authenticateUser` as an example.
 This hook will be registered on the app.
-This means, the hook will called for every request (regardless of the service).
+This means, the hook will be called for every request (regardless of the service).

 ```typescript
 async function authenticateUser(context: Context, app: App) {